cabusora-carlo/analytics-portfolio/Scripted Modeling/README.md

 ## Contents

 - `regression_model.R`
-  A script written in R that applies multivariate linear regression to explore relationships between predictors and an outcome variable.
+  A script written in R that applies multivariate linear regression to explore relationships between predictors and an outcome variables.
+Uses an API to scrub customer feedback and give written text structure for analysis.

 - `spline_modeling_1.ipynb`
   A Jupyter Notebook demonstrating the use of spline functions to model non-linear relationships in data.